Gary: This is an unusually personal entry for me.

 The result of intelligent planning and sensing maybe, I had begun reading the book Journey of Souls just a couple months prior.
 It was my first foray into attempting to understand the processes and experiences of life between life.
 Having firsthand accounts of death and the hereafter proved to be a light when the darkness encroached.
 As has a reading with a local intuitive who, in my subjective heart, was able to connect with Noelle's soul on the other side and relay information that was illuminating, clarifying, and healing, particularly as it highlighted a pathway of preincarnational planning at work.
 As has the bulwark of the Law of One in the knowledge that all is well, that there are no mistakes, and that nothing is lost.
 But the human side of me that is woven together with the threads of story, memory, emotion...

 I have the big view.
 I know I will see her wandering soul again.
 I know I have traveled with Noelle in one capacity or another many times before and will many times again.
-But it effing sucks, this departure.
-We had no time to say goodbye, to tell her how eternally we love her.
+But it sucks, this departure.
+We had no time to say goodbye, to tell her how eternally...

-I will see you again, Noelle, my sweet sister.
+I love you Noelle.
+I will see you again, my dear sweet sister.
 And when at the doorway, I will go gladly.

 Noelle with Eeyore